Pluto-XI/gpt-3-writer/README.md

 I hadn't built an extension before so it was super cool getting one created finally.
 It's just JS, CSS, and HTML.
 Wild to see.
 I could load the unpacked extension into my Chrome browser directly.

+We made a service worker that could call our OpenAI api.
+It pulled a key from local storage, made the call and posted it into the service workers console.
+The service worker doesn't have access to the DOM.
+We use messaging to get around this.

+    Write a messenger in our service worker that sends messages to our UI Create a new file that can listen for messages from our service worker When we send a certain message, the extension injects a value into the DOM

+The extension is acts as our middleman to get GPT to make a beautiful story and brings it back to us.